 The most important deadline in a car accident lawsuit is set by the statutes of limitations.
 You must file a lawsuit within three years of the crash that injured you.

 It’s a mistake to wait until the cutoff is looming to file a lawsuit.
 Many attorneys are wary about filing a lawsuit with little time on their side.

 The longer you wait, the more difficult it becomes to find evidence related to the wreck. the memories of witnesses fade and records are often lost and destroyed.

 A different rule applies to minors suing for personal injury.
 Children under the age of 18 have until they turn 21 to file a lawsuit. the deadline to file the lawsuit expires on their 21st birthday.

 The statute of limitations deadline is a hard deadline.
 People who fail to file a lawsuit within the three-year period permanently lose the right to bring a case.
 Three years seems like a long time but it elapses fast.

 Maryland auto accident law is complicated if you are making a claim against a local, state, or federal government.
 Every year, hundreds of people are hurt by city garbage trucks, snow plows, or state highway vehicles.

-These cases are confusing.
-It can be tricky to establish if you are bringing a case against an employee or a governmental entity.
-It makes sense to hire a car accident lawyer in these cases.
+These cases are confusing. it can be tricky to establish if you are bringing a case against an employee or a governmental entity. it makes sense to hire a Maryland car accident lawyer in these cases.